 The best moisturizer to use after laser hair removal is the one that won’t irritate your skin.
 There is no need to run out and buy a whole new skincare routine.
 The moisturizer you have already is probably fine as long as it’s not targeting any skincare issues like dark spots, hyperpigmentation, or acne.

 Want A More Curated Shopping List?

-Want even more curated beauty, style, and home decor picks from us?
-Follow us on LiketoKnow.it (also known as LTK) to get notified when we’ve found something that we love.
-Plus, you’ll be able to favorite items that catch your eye and be notified when it goes on sale.
-From beauty picks to the latest fashion finds, we share everything that helps us elevate our every day.
+Want even more curated style, beauty, and home decor picks?
+Follow me on LTK to see my daily outfit ideas and get notified when I find something I love.
+Plus, you’ll be able to favorite items that catch your eye and be notified when they go on sale.
+From beauty picks to the latest fashion finds, I share everything that helps me elevate my every day.